andesse/HUE-CLIP-API.Node-RED-Flows/README.md

 Version 4.0 Update: (files have a V2 prefix)
 ---
-User Fred.Blo created a new approach to make this flow concept even more easy to setup.
-Big shoutout for that!
+User Fred.Blo created a new approach to setup this flow concept.

 >If you have it already running with the initial release (up to v3.4), there is not much need to make these changes.

-This will make it more easy to set it up initially.
+This will make it probably more easy to set it up initially.
 It also helps to have a cleaner looking Flow.
 There is one part of the Flow, that can be added seperately.
 It is an error handling mechanism for the Bridge timeout, "Event_Sender".

 >Using this new setup, it is very important that you can save context as file!
 Otherwise you should use the Header Function Node from the initial release!